 Quartzite is a hard metamorphic rock which starts out as sandstone and is converted into quartzite through heating and pressure related to tectonic compression.
 Its density makes it mostly resistant to erosion and volatile weather.

-Pure quartzite is usually white to gray, though quartzites often occur in various shades of pink and red due to varying amounts of iron oxide.
+Pure quartzite is usually white to gray, though quartzites often occur in an array of colors due to varying amounts of iron oxide.

 Quartzite can be used to cover walls, as roofing tiles, flooring and stair steps but is often simply used for decoration and countertops.

 Limestone is a sedimentary rock composed mainly of calcite and aragonite.
 Certain types of limestone may contain small fossils and marine skeletal fragments that give the stone a natural, organic element.

 The ability of limestone to readily adapt to various architectural styles, along with its pleasing natural color, ease of shaping, and its durability are advantages that have all worked together to maintain the stone’s popularity throughout the years.
 The Great Pyramid in Egypt contains an outer covering of limestone.

 Popular uses include flooring, interior and exterior wall cladding, fireplaces and backsplashes.
 The static coloring among slabs makes it a popular choice for both current and future projects that contain expansion plans.

 Soapstone is quarried like granite and marble.
 It is a steatite stone and its primary components are magnesite, dolomite, chlorite, and talc.
 It can range in age from 300 to 400 million years old depending on which part of the planet it is drawn from.
 Soapstone is inert, so alkalis and acids won’t affect it as they will a granite, marble, or slate.
 As talc in soapstone is soft to the touch, it gives the smooth feeling of rubbing a piece of dry soap.